CE-Programming/toolchain/docs/static/fileio.rst

 File I/O functions are any of the standard `fopen`, `fgets`, `fread`, and related file functions.
 These functions are meant to perform OS-level file access for reading and writing.
-However, the CE doesn't expose any sort of standard UNIX or similar file capabilities.
+However, the CE doesn't expose any standard UNIX or similar file capabilities.

 To mitigate this, the CE Toolchain includes these functions as wrappers around the :ref:`fileioc library <fileioc_h>`.
-This allows native access to AppVars for read and write operations.
+This allows AppVars to act as file storage for read and write operations.

 For :code:`stdin`, :code:`stdout`, and :code:`stderr` file streams, the default implementation uses the `getchar` and `putchar` functions respectively.